No. 22 Mississippi State tops Clemson 82-71 in New Jersey

 Mississippi State connected on 19 of its 30 3-pointers.

 Clemson suffered its worst loss of the season.
-It had lost to Creighton and Nebraska by a combined five points.
+It had lost to Creighton and Nebraska by a combined eight points.

 UP NEXT